 If Bitterballen is the most popular bar food in Amsterdam, then pickled herring sandwiches win the prize when it comes to street food.
 Locals stop at fish stands called haringhandel to order herring sandwiches called broodjes haring all year long but especially in the summer when it’s herring season.

 Order your broodje haring with pickles and onions.
 If you don’t like bread, you can eat chunks of herring with toothpicks.
 If you don’t like herring, then order smoked eel.
 Whatever you order, don’t forget the pickles and onions.

-Stroopwaffels take the cookie concept to the next level by filling two thin wafers with sweet Stroop, the same caramel-like syrup that goes well with Pannekoeken.
-Originally invented in Gouda but perfected in Amsterdam, Stroopwaffels are best eaten hot off the griddle.
+Stroopwafels take the cookie concept to the next level by filling two thin wafers with sweet Stroop, the same caramel-like syrup that goes well with Pannekoeken.
+Originally invented in Gouda but perfected in Amsterdam, Stroopwafels are best eaten hot off the griddle.

-Be sure to pair your hot Stroopwaffel with hot coffee or tea.
-Not only is this the traditional way to eat Sroopwaffels, but it’s also the best way.
+Be sure to pair your hot Stroopwafel with hot coffee or tea.
+Not only is this the traditional way to eat Sroopwafels, but it’s also the best way.
 You’ll know what we mean once the steam from your drink hits the Stroopwafel.
 The reaction is magical.

 5. Poffertjes (Mini Pancakes)